zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

         return $view->fetch('strainTbl.tpl');
     }

 Add the above code.
-The respository makes a call to the database selectWhere.
+The repository makes a call to the database selectWhere.
 If where is empty, as it is now, it sends back all the data.
 We then assign the resulting $strains variable to the template and also, $do_edit_links.
 This tells the template to render the names of the strains as links to edit forms with the data.
 We then return the rendered template, strainTbl.tpl.
 Create the strainTbl.tpl at templates/YourTheme/modules/StrainID/strainTbl.tpl and add the following code

 ::